 Saturday – Awards Banquet and Dance

-On Saturday evening, we hosted our traditional Awards Banquet to honor outstanding achievements in the Down syndrome community in various categories.
-This is a ticketed event, which included a plated dinner and the awards presentation.
-Immediately following the banquet, there was an awesome opportunity for all attendees to dance the night away at the 321 Dance™!
-Awards Banquet Menu The 321 Dance™ puts the FUN in fundraising!
-We Rocked the convention dance floor while showing our support for the NDSC and its mission.
-There was no cost to participate in the 321 Dance™ and everyone of all ages was invited.
+On Saturday evening, we host our traditional Awards Banquet to honor outstanding achievements in the Down syndrome community in various categories.
+This is a ticketed event, which includes a plated dinner and the awards presentation.
+Immediately following the banquet, there is an awesome opportunity for all attendees to dance the night away.
+There is no cost to attend the dance.
+All registered attendees are welcome.